craftcms/docs/docs/4.x/upgrade.md

 {% endif %}
 ```

-Youâ€™ll need to explicitly get whatever results you need from that element query.
+You need to explicitly get whatever results you need from that element query.

 Use [.count()](element-queries.md#count) if you need to check for results without using them for anything else: